trstlabs/intento/docs/docs/actions/ibc-actions.md

 This is great for both automating actions, such as sending tokens or auto-compounding as well as for orchestrating workflows across chains.
 Developers can use this to automate their protocols and build solutions for end-users to automate their assets.

-Interchain Accounts are a key component of Intento's Intents.
+Interchain Accounts are a key component of Intento.
 They allow for the creation and management of accounts across different IBC-connected chains.
 This means that Intento's Intents can execute actions on other chains based on custom logic, making them extremely versatile and useful for a wide range of applications.

-To use Interchain actions with Interchain Accounts, the user must first register an interchain account.
-This involves creating a port ID and connection ID, which allows the user to connect their account to other chains over IBC.

 An action is an object containing messages that are triggered at a specified time, or recurringly with intervals, given conditions.
 Action entries are scheduled at the beginning of a new block.

-Actions can execute Cosmos SDK blockchain messages on Cosmos Chains such as:
+Interchain Accounts can execute Cosmos SDK blockchain messages such as:

 - `MsgSend` for token transfers
 - `MsgSwapExactAmountIn` for token swapping on Osmosis